Plane skids off runway into Florida river

 The plane, a Boeing 737, was arriving from Cuba into Naval Air Station Jacksonville about 9:40 p.m. and crashed into the St. Johns River at the end of the runway, the station said.

-The plane, said to be carrying about 150 people, hit rough weather and slid off the runway, an aviation source told NBC News on Friday.
+The plane hit rough weather and slid off the runway, an aviation source told NBC News on Friday.

 The plane was in shallow water and not submerged, according to the Associated Press.